RocketDerp/April14_2025/Grim_Blunt/Cognitive_Decline_Nation.md

 Jews are not the Arrogant all-knowing chosen people.
 That is as elitist as the Christians who think that when the Rapture comes they're going up and we're going down.
 That's just elitism and it's a bad kind of elitism as opposed to my elitism... which is based on intelligence which is a good elitism.

 And if you don't like it...
-I'll punch the ... out of you
+I'll punch the shit out of you!

 &nbsp;